onivim/oni/PLAN.md

-- Move event to _onVimEvent
 - Refactor log events to helper methods
-- Refactor render function to helper method
 - Refactor the show install help to NeovimEditor

 - Will eventually need to decouple the `Services` from individual Neovim instances